Sean-Pereira-945/academic-faq-chatbot-frcrce/README.md

 	pip install -r requirements.txt
 	```

-3. Expose the key in your shell before launching Streamlit or running the bot programmatically:
+3. Expose the key in your shell before starting the Flask server or running the bot programmatically:

 	```cmd
 	set GEMINI_API_KEY=your-api-key-here